LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/approaches.md

 As mentioned before, the SPIN-based query in [](#approach-spin) is indeed more verbose than the SHACL-SPARQL SELECT query from [](#approach-shacl).
-That is because SPIN requires a reified representation of triple patterns, which leads to a large amount of triples, even for simple queries.
+That is because SPIN reifies triple patterns, which leads to a large amount of triples, even for simple queries.

 As our subject, predicate and object variables are now represented as actual resources,